Six Great Bible Quotes for Married Couples

 - speaking kindly of them;

-- extending courtesies no less than they extend to other people of significance;
+- extending courtesies no less than they extend to other people;

 - asking questions instead of denouncing their judgments;